-Interplay 17922 Fitch Avenue Irvine, CA 92714 Attn: Customer Support.
-Or call (714) 553-6678, Monday through Friday.
+Interplay Productions 17922 Fitch Avenue Irvine, CA 92714 Attn: Customer Support or phone us at (714) 553-6678 Monday through Friday

 Please have your system information available, or better yet, try to be at your computer.
 The more detailed information you can provide our support personnel, the better service we can provide you.